-If you want to get into the heart and soul of Delhi and go where the tourists do not, read on.
+This is where to go to get into the heart and soul of Delhi, where most tourists do not venture.
 You will get way off the beaten path with this list of 35 sites to see in Delhi.
 I live in Delhi and have explored all of these hidden gems.

 If it’s your first trip to Delhi, read my complete guide and suggested itineraries for first time visitors.